-Take a look around, because your friends, fellow students, professors, and advisors will turn out to be an invaluable asset for many years to come, providing you with a source of valuable referrals, insights and future business opportunities.
-Some of the friends you have now in college will become the business leaders of tomorrow.
-Just imagine the benefit of staying in touch and personal with these people in a relationship that goes way back to your freshman year – priceless.
+Take a look around, because your friends, professors, and advisors will turn out to be invaluable assets for many years to come, providing you with a source of valuable referrals, insights and future business opportunities.
+Just imagine the benefit of staying in touch and personal with these people you meet in college – priceless.

 As an Insurance sales agent, part of my job is to be constantly on the road and therefore, using my phone as my main tool of communication.
 Being in sales, I was in desperate need for an efficient way to help me stay more organized when it came to my means of communicating.
 When I came across Covve, I was instantly hooked.
 I immediately fell in love with the In Touch feature and how well it helped keep me organized.

 Freelancing comes with the benefit of being your own boss, but also, the struggles of having to circulate business and generate new clientele all on your own.
 In order to keep a strong flow of business, you need to expand your network and utilize your existing contacts for fresh opportunities, referrals, and introductions.

 Covve is a contact management app helping freelancers manage their contacts and seize opportunities that are hidden before their eyes, right there, in their cell phone.